kedar2017/venv1/README.md

     return
 ```

-1. If the queueA is filled with even a single element, this process picks it up
+1. If the **queueA** is filled with even a single element, this process picks it up
-2. IT first determines what color is the original picked image from queueA
+2. It first determines what color is the original picked image from **queueA**
 3. Then determines the corresponding complementary color using the function complementary(r,b,g)
 4. According to the complementary color, it draws a circle of that same color at the center
-5. IT then puts the corresponding color as a watermark at a certain location on the modified image
+5. It then puts the corresponding color as a watermark at a certain location on the modified image
-6. This image is then placed on a queueB
+6. This image is then placed on a **queueB**
-7. Note that the process also checks for the event_quit signal for when we want to forcefully stop all the processes and exit
+7. Note that the process also checks for the **event_quit** signal for when we want to forcefully stop all the processes and exit

 **Process# 3**